insomnius/code-geek/README.md

     - `go` command

 - macOS
+  - General
+    - `brew` command - Brew or Homebrew calls itself The missing package manager for macOS and is an essential tool for any developer.
   - C Family Languages
     - `clang` - Xcode shipped with clang compiler for C, C++, Objective-C, and Swift for free.
     - Xcode required for most macOS development tools to run.